coryinsiderz/rnodec.io/content/posts/sidebar-on-hugo.md

 hugo is a cli tool for generating "static websites."
 Meaning, there is a standard defined structure that a website directory can take, which will, in a single command, convert it from a nicely organized (relatively) structure to the full on complex web of ugly `.html` and `.xml` and `.css` etc files that comprise what the web server actually serves.

+## Start Line

 Once you initialize a new website (`hugo new site rnodec.io`) in a new directory (`cd rnodec.io; git init`), hugo **themes** provide a beatiful, functional, and easily customizable website ootb by just connecting your [desired theme](https://themes.gohugo.io) as a git submodule in your `./themes` directory.
 Make no mistake though - the distance between starting point of a barebones hugo site and a full fledged theme is a marathon.
 One does not have to know how to build a theme in order to use a theme.

-## What you generally need to do to start

 Initialize the themes' repo into your repo as a git submodule:
 ```